 It is far more cost-effective to buy your tickets in advance, as they are significantly cheaper.
 The further from your visiting date, the cheaper it will be.

 - The ticket is valid for the date selected at checkout.

 - There are no entry time slots – you can arrive at any point on your chosen date.

-- Last admission is 60 minutes before the closing time of the park.
+- The last admission is 60 minutes before the closing time of the park.

 - Many areas of the park close before the park itself.
-The earliest is the reptile and big cat enclosures, which close 60 minutes before the park.
+The earliest are the reptile and big cat enclosures, which close 60 minutes before the park.

 Younger visitors and senior citizens can enter the park at a reduced rate.
 Those under the age of 10 and over 1 meter tall can purchase tickets at this lower price, as can over 65s.
 Tickets are free for children under 1 meter tall and disabled carers.

 As was the case for the adult ticket, the reduced rate ticket is cheaper the further from the date you get.

 Ticket information is the same as for the adult fixed-date ticket.

 Rome’s largest zoo has plenty to see and do: Here’s what you can expect to experience during your visit.